 You can use It to:

 It’s something that can be done every single day.
-No equipment required, no set distance or time, just get up and move for a bit.
+No equipment required, no set time It has to be done, just get up and move for a bit.
 We can all benefit from that.

 When we are thinking about noticeable results from walking I use It in two different ways.